mvanmoer/linux_work_environment/README.md

 ## Interactive Mode

-They key pieces for interactive development (and bug squashing) for me are neovim, tmux, htop, ripgrep.
+The key pieces for interactive development (and bug squashing) for me are neovim, tmux, htop, ripgrep.